bioidiap/bob.learn.em/doc/guide.rst

   >>> log_likelihood = gmm(numpy.array([5.1, 4.7, -4.9], 'float64'))

-As with other machines you can save and re-load machines of this type using :py:meth:`xbob.learn.misc.GMMMachine.save` and the class constructor respectively.
+As with other machines you can save and re-load machines of this type using :py:meth:`bob.learn.misc.GMMMachine.save` and the class constructor respectively.

 Gaussian mixture models Statistics
 ==================================

-The :py:class:`xbob.learn.misc.GMMStats` is a container for the sufficient statistics of a GMM distribution.
+The :py:class:`bob.learn.misc.GMMStats` is a container for the sufficient statistics of a GMM distribution.

 Given a GMM, the sufficient statistics of a sample can be computed as